 - Abide by the state’s security deposit laws.

-- Treat all tenants fairly and equally in accordance with the Fair Housing Act.
+- Treat all tenants fairly and equally.

 - Give tenants 24 hours advance written notice before entering a tenant’s rented unit for legally acceptable reasons.

 - Work to resolve ay landlord tenant issues that arise as soon as possible.